 The Five Accreditation Status Options:

-Provisional Accreditation is a two-year term awarded to initial applicants that demonstrate compliance with Accreditation Criteria 1–3 and 7–12.
+Provisional Accreditation is a two-year term awarded to initial applicants that demonstrate compliance with the following Core Accreditation Criteria: Mission, Educational Needs, Designed to Change, Analyzes Change, and Program Analysis.
 Although rare, it is possible for a provider to receive extended Provisional Accreditation, for one or two years, if compliance issues are identified that would prohibit advancing to Accreditation.

 Accredited CME providers have the option to aim to achieve Accreditation with Commendation, a six-year term.
-To be eligible for Accreditation with Commendation, CME providers must demonstrate compliance with Criteria 1-13, in addition to the Menu of Commendation Criteria (C23-C38).
-Choosing from the menu, providers need to demonstrate compliance with any seven criteria of their choice, from any category, plus one criterion from the Achieves Outcomes category (C36-C38), for a total of eight criteria.
+To be eligible for Accreditation with Commendation, CME providers must demonstrate compliance with the Core Accreditation Criteria, in addition to the Menu of Commendation Criteria.
+Choosing from the menu, providers need to demonstrate compliance with any seven criteria of their choice, from any category, plus one criterion from the Achieves Outcomes category, for a total of eight criteria.

 Probation is given to accredited providers that have serious problems meeting ACCME requirements.
 Providers on Probation are required to submit progress reports.
 Providers with Accreditation may have their status changed to Probation if their progress reports do not demonstrate correction of noncompliance issues.
 Most providers on Probation implement improvements quickly, return to a status of Accreditation, and sustain compliance.
 Providers cannot remain on Probation for longer than two years.